 It's officially that time of year.
 Summer is in full swing and the blueberries are beginning to ripen on the bushes.
 Learn how to explore blueberries with your kids with these fun and interactive lessons and activities.

 Kids of all ages can benefit from learning about these delicious berries.
 Learning and teaching science is always more fun when you can make it hands-on.
+Make sure to check out these apple activities for kids!

 All of these activities are kid-approved, easy, and fun.
 From blueberry picking, sorting, story time, baking a treat, to planting your own blueberry bush together.
 Also, ideas to get your kids creating unique blueberry artwork.